Wolff-Parkinson-White Syndrome (WPW)

 An episode of a very fast heartbeat can begin suddenly and last for a few seconds or even as long as several hours.
 Episodes often happen during exercise, but may also occur during quiet activities.

-Some people with Wolff-Parkinson-White syndrome occasionally experience a type of irregular heartbeat known as atrial fibrillation.
-In these people WPW signs and symptoms may also include:
+Some individuals with WPW syndrome occasionally experience a type of irregular heartbeat known as atrial fibrillation.
+In these individuals, WPW signs and symptoms may also include:

 - Chest pain